 Stretching may not be the best possible word to describe our method for increasing flexibility/mobility, but it’s something that people understand, and it works.

 Dynamic Stretching: A Movement-Based Approach to Flexibility

-I’m a big fan of stretching (that’s why I made our Focused Flexibility program back in 2011, and in my 20 years as a physical therapist, I’ve found it to be an important part of injury prevention and recovery.
+I’m a big fan of stretching.
+That’s why I made our Mobility program, and in my 20 years as a physical therapist, I’ve found it to be an important part of injury prevention and recovery.

 But for many people, especially for those who’ve tried a lot of standard stretching protocols without good results, a movement-based, dynamic stretching approach can do wonders for improving flexibility.

 There are many movements you could use, but the following three are great for targeting some of the most common flexibility concerns for many people.
 Working on your flexibility in this way is a lot more fun (so you’re more likely to stay consistent with your practice), and adjustable to your particular needs (so you’re more likely to get what you need out of your practice).

 In the Bear, you’ll start in an A-Frame (or downward dog) position, then move your right hand and left foot simultaneously, then vice versa.

 Depending on where you place the emphasis on the movement, or depending on your particular limitations, the Bear can be used to help you stretch your: